-The Sultan's Travels: Lives and Afterlives of an Iconic Portrait
+Gentile Bellini’s Portrait of Mehmet II: Lives and Afterlives of an Iconic Painting

 Sevgili Türk ziyaretçiler, lütfen bu anketi doldurmayı düşünün.Teşekkür ederim!

-The Sultan's Travels (working title) is an object biography, telling the story of Bellini’s painting while using it as a lens to explore an array of historical and art historical topics, including authenticity, verisimilitude, ownership, cross-cultural exchange, and political identity.
+As indicated in my subtitle, Lives and Afterlives, the book is an object biography, telling the story of Gentile Bellini’s painting while using it as a lens to explore an array of historical and art historical topics, including authenticity, verisimilitude, ownership, cross-cultural exchange, and political identity.
 It explores global connections, past and present, through a single but endlessly fascinating portrait.

-I explore Bellini's stay at the Ottoman court and the varied understandings of naturalism in “The Sultan’s True Face?
+I also explore Gentile’s stay at the Ottoman court and the varied understandings of naturalism in “The Sultan’s True Face?
 Gentile Bellini, Mehmet II, and the Value of Verisimilitude” in The Turk and Islam in the Western Eye, 1453–1750: Visual Imagery before Orientalim, ed.
 James Harper, Ashgate, 2011.